hashicorp-guides/vault-radar-demo/docs/tfe-variables.md

 # `scan-tfe-variables` (experimental)
-This `vault-radar` command is used for scanning non-sensitive variables in a Terraform Cloud/Enterprise organization and identifying variable values that contain sensitive secrets
+This `vault-radar` command is used for scanning non-sensitive variables in a Terraform Cloud/Enterprise organization and identifying variable values that contain sensitive secrets.
+All non-sensitive variables defined in Variable sets and Workspaces are scanned.
+Both Terraform and Environment variables are scanned.

-Caveats of this experimental state:
-- Scanning is limited to non-sensitive variables
-- Scanning variable sets is not supported yet

 ## Authentication
 `vault-radar` needs some authentication credentials in order to be able to make requests to TFC/TFE